AnthonyCxx/Notes-and-Writeups/C/Input and Output/Input.md

 _FILE*_ to read from ('stdin' is the keyboard).

 The _sizeof()_ operator (yes, operator) returns the size of the datatype (/variable/data structure) in bytes, right?
 And a char is only 1 byte, right?
-So it just happens to be the case that using the _sizeof()_ operator on the char array returns the exact amount of characters that can be stored in said array.
+So it just happens to be the case that using the _sizeof()_ operator on the char array returns the exact amount of characters that _fgets()_ needs to read.
 ```C
 #include <stdio.h>